cultural-impact-of-warfare

-The Arrival of Firearms and the Response
+The Arrival of Firearms and the Immediate Shock

 The introduction of firearms to Japan was not a quiet event.
 When a Portuguese ship wrecked on the island of Tanegashima in 1543, the local lord purchased two of the crude matchlock arquebuses carried by the Europeans.
 Within months, these weapons were being reverse-engineered by Japanese smiths, launching a revolution that would ripple through every level of samurai society.
 The new weapon was called tanegashima after the island, and it spread with startling speed.
 By 1550, hundreds of copies were in production, and by 1560 thousands of arquebuses were mass-produced in specialized forges across the country.